Written by the Outwitly Team

 Odunayo Eweniyi

-Organization: PiggyVest and FirstCheck Africa
+Organizations: PiggyVest and FirstCheck Africa

-Follow on Twitter and LinkedIn
+Follow on: Twitter and LinkedIn

 Visit her Website

-In a Youth Profile by Damilola Adewumi for the African Renewal, Odunayo explained feeling a sense of duty to start the Feminist Coalition: “For me, the mission is that all women should be included, and I feel I have a responsibility to bring more women in.
+In a youth profile by Damilola Adewumi for the magazine, African Renewal, Odunayo explained feeling a sense of duty to start the Feminist Coalition: “For me, the mission is that all women should be included, and I feel I have a responsibility to bring more women in.
 As a woman, if you’ve somehow been able to keep the door open for yourself and move in and get all of the things that traditionally or historically women haven’t been able to get, you kind of have a responsibility to hold that door open for the generation of women behind you.”

 If just like us, you are eager to learn more about Odunayo, check out this interview she did with Career Foundry and make sure to follow her across social platforms!